OctopusDeploy/Library/README.md

 Contributing to the website
 ---------------------------

 We also accept contributions to improve the [library.octopusdeploy.com](http://library.octopusdeploy.com) site.
 The process of contributing is similar to the process outlined for step templates above.
-There's some more information on working with the code on the [[wiki|BuildingTheSite]].
+There's some more information on working with the code on the [wiki](https://github.com/OctopusDeploy/Library/wiki/BuildingTheSite).